 How to Select a Box Spring

+Whereas a standard box spring comes as one whole piece, a split box spring comes in two sections to make up the size of your mattress.
 Unlike a mattress, a box spring can’t be squished into submission to fit through narrow halls and doorways.
-For large beds, It may be necessary to purchase a two-piece split box spring instead of a one-piece box spring.
-Unfortunately, a split box spring does cost slightly more than the usual one-piece model.
-However, the ease of movement more than makes up for this extra expenditure, and you may also have no choice, depending on the layout of your home.
-A split box spring will require support in the center of the bed frame, so check to see if your bed frame will accommodate this type of box spring.
+If you have a queen size bed or larger, and narrow halls in your home, you may need to purchase a split queen box spring.
+A split box spring does cost slightly more than a one-piece model; however, the ease of moving them makes up for the extra expense.
+A split box spring will require support in the center of the bed frame, so ensure your bed frame will accommodate this type of box spring.

-These days, bed springs come in all sorts of varieties, with densely packed coils, hypoallergenic or organic fabrics, natural fillers, and other options.
-If there's a large price difference between two box springs that look very similar, read the fine print; there could be major variations in spring type, fibers, or other parts of the box spring.
+Box springs come with many options, including ones with densely packed coils as well as boxes with hypoallergenic fabrics, organic fabrics, and natural fillers.
+If you come across a cheap box spring that looks very similar to a higher priced one, read the fine print; there could be major differences in spring type, fibers, or other parts of the box spring.

-Always take a good look at the box spring that comes with the mattress.
+Always take a good look at the mattress and box spring set.
 Often, manufacturers sell these combinations according to consumer popularity or as a promotional offer.
-With these packaged deals, it’s possible to get a box spring for a significantly less amount than the full retail selling price.
-Plus, the combo set may be under the same warranty terms, making maintenance easy and affordable.
-However, you may also be getting an inferior-quality box spring.
+With these packaged deals, it’s possible to get a box spring for significantly less than the retail price.
+Plus, the set may be under the same warranty terms, making maintenance easy and affordable.